-Jane Houston began her nursing and midwifery education in Scotland where she became a registered general nurse RGN with a Bachelor’s degree and completed her diploma in midwifery in 1992 to become a Registered Midwife.
+Jane F. Houston DNP, CNM, FACNM began her nursing and midwifery education in Scotland where she became a registered general nurse RGN with a Bachelor’s degree and completed her diploma in midwifery in 1992 to become a Registered Midwife.

 She has always felt called to the profession of midwifery since childhood.

-Jane has caught over 2000 babies on 4 continents, in countries including Zimbabwe and New Zealand.
+Jane has caught over 2000 babies on 4 continents, in countries including USA, Scotland, Zimbabwe and New Zealand.

 Jane was in the first DNP class at University of Florida, graduating in 2009 and continued her career in education becoming Director of Midwifery there in 2011-2015.

-She is an Associate Professor with interests in waterbirth, normalization of pregnancy, delayed cord clamping, Diversity and Inclusion related to the LGBTQ community and international maternal care.
-She continues to provide midwifery care at a nearby birth center.
+She is an Associate Professor with interests in waterbirth, normalization of pregnancy, delayed cord clamping, Diversity and Inclusion related to the LGBTQI community and international maternal care.
+She continues to provide midwifery care at two nearby birth centers.